 If you’re a die-hard Apple user, you can build a decent security system around its HomeKit platform, thanks to a growing number of individual devices that play nicely.

 Are there a lot of ongoing fees?

 There can be.
 Most systems offer a level of service for free, but some will require monthly payments to let you store video footage in the cloud or access special features like person detection.

 You don’t need all the bells and whistles, but you should consider paying for professional monitoring if your system supports it, so you can dispatch the authorities if needed.

 Paying for cellular backup is also worth it, in case your Wi-Fi goes down.

-Ring has the best video doorbell, in my opinion.
-My favourite feature is the rechargeable battery, so you don’t have to wire it into the wall (although you can if you’d prefer), along with the ability to see and talk to any visitors through the mobile app.
+Ring has one of the best video doorbells.
+The top feature is the rechargeable battery, so you don’t have to wire it into the wall (although you can if you’d prefer), along with the ability to see and talk to any visitors through the mobile app.
 There’s motion detection too and, handily, infrared night vision.

 The clue is in the name: SimpliSafe’s security system is a breeze to install and use.
 There’s a heap of different bundles to choose from, or you can build a custom package from scratch, starting with cameras and moving up to panic buttons and glass-break sensors.
 Professional monitoring costs a monthly fee, but SimpliSafe still works as a local alarm without it.